Alexander Technique Courses for Health & Wellbeing in Middlewich, Cheshire

 Venue: The Village Hall, Advantage Willowmere Housing Development, East Road, Middlewich, CW10 9HW

 Booking: Please complete the booking form below and return with your payment to confirm your place.
 Payment details are on the booking form.
-The closing date for bookings is 21 September 2018.
-Many thanks
+Many thanks.

 The course offers tools and techniques to help you to: